RicoJia/Fun_Projects/Junior_Project/junior_ws/src/rjje_arm/docs/rjje_arm_main.md

         - Working near the range limits
         - Motors are cheap so that parts don't work properly. **In my case, some motors did work better than others.
 I think that's because the good ones have better correspondence to the internal PID control loop**
     5. Analog Servos' feedback can have around 1 degree of error.
 Which can introduce jittering in replay
+    6. If motors start to have large oscillations, and power LEDs blink, then make sure no other appliances are connected to the power source

 ### WIFI
 1. WIFI Connection